CS230 • Adversarial Attacks and Defenses

 Gradients can be estimated using finite differences:

-- Due to transferability, adversarial examples crafted for one model often fool another (Papernot et al., 2017).
+- Due to transferability, adversarial examples crafted for one model often fool another (Papernot et al., 2017), making black-box attacks surprisingly effective in practice.

 Early Defense Methods